The top reason for not getting pregnant

 Ovulation predictor tests (OPK)

 OPKs can also predict ovulation.
 An OPK test for a woman's level of luteinizing hormone (LH) which rises to a higher level just before ovulation.
 If you take an OPK every day starting 5-6 days before suspected ovulation than ovulation usually happens within 12-34 hours after the test first becomes positive.

 This test involves an initial outlay to buy a mini-microscope to enable you to see these changes.
 Once you've got this vital bit of equipment, this method of ovulation testing is relatively inexpensive as the microscope can be used again and again.
 However, it isn't the best method of ovulation detection.
 A review of different home-use methods of predicting ovulation concluded that salivary ferning was not as accurate as LH ovulation predictor kits.

 What is the basal body temperature (BBT)?

 Tracking your basal body temperature (BBT) is another easy and inexpensive way to know if and when you are ovulating.
-Your BBT is the temperature at the time you wake up, before you even get up.
+Your BBT is the temperature at the time when you wake up, before you even get up.
 During the first two weeks of your menstrual cycle, your BBT is lower, and it rises when you are ovulation and stays higher after you are ovulating until the next menstrual bleeding.
 If it stays up longer than 16-17 days after ovulation and you did not get your menstrual period then chances are you are pregnant.
 By taking your temperature every morning at the same time you will be able to chart your temperature and notice the increase that indicates ovulation.
 To effectively chart your temperature you must take it prior to any physical activity and begin charting it on the first day of your menstrual cycle.

 An ovulation predictor kit is a more advanced method of predicting ovulation.
 The kit is much like a pregnancy test in that you expose the test to a urine sample and it tests for specific hormones.
 This is a more expensive way of predicting ovulation but may be more accurate than other methods.